casoteloz/testForm/README.md

 ## Getting Started

-The location of the main file this is route "/index.html", You will double left click on file and this load all components.
+The location of the main file this is route "/index.html", You will double left click on file and this load all components.<br>

+If it becomes necessary to compile the project, only the gulp console command must be executed.

 ### Dependencies installed